1- PURPOSE OF THE SILVER LEAGUE

-G. Tie Breaker – At the conclusion of the seventh inning or last inning, if the game is tied, the managers and the umpire will meet at home plate and review the Tie Breaker Procedure.
-Each team will start their half inning by placing a designated runner on second base.
-ANY player participating in the game may be the designated runner.
-This player may not be used as a courtesy runner for the duration of that inning.
-This player may be the designated runner at 2B in any other extra innings.
+G. Tie Breaker – At the conclusion of the seventh inning or last inning, if the game is tied, the Umpires and Managers will meet at home plate and review the Tie Breaker Procedure.
+Each team will start their half inning by placing ANY participating player as their designated runner at second base.
+This player may NOT be used as a courtesy runner for the duration of that inning, and can NOT be used as the designated runner at 2B in any other extra innings.
 All batters come to bat with a 3-2 count on them.

-I. MERCY RULE - If a team is ahead by 15 or more runs at any time after five innings have been completed, or four and one half with home team ahead, the game shall be declared a complete game.
+H. Mercy Rule - If a team is ahead by 15 or more runs after five (5) innings have been completed, or by 10 or more runs after six (6) innings, the game shall be declared a complete game.

-K. INTENTIONAL WALKS - Each manager will select TWO players that CANNOT be intentionally walked in innings 1-5.
+J. Intentional Walks - Each manager will select TWO players that CANNOT be intentionally walked in innings 1-5.
 The umpire is to be notified prior to the start of the game which players are designated.
 They CAN walk if they have had at least ONE strike pitched to them.
-That means if the count is 3-0 and a strike is pitched and they don't hit it, they can be walked on the following pitch.
+That means if the count is 3-1 and a strike is pitched and they don't hit it, they can be walked on the following pitch.
 If they are walked without getting a strike, they get second base on the walk, forcing any runners ahead of them to the next base.
 If the runner is not forced, he does not move.
-After any inning after the fifth (5th) inning the two designated hitters (DHs) are treated the same as any other batter.
+After any inning after the fifth (5th) inning the two designated hitters (DHs) are treated the same as any other batters.

 8. Round Robin Play